 The timing of the three releases of the new CBSA Assessment and Revenue Management (CARM) initiative are changing due to COVID-19.
 Please refer to our CARM webpages and to CBSA’s pages for the most current information.

 One of the main changes as a result of this new program is how importers will work with their Customs brokers.

 Right now, Customs brokers do much of their work independently, serving importers to ensure efficient clearance of goods at the border.
 With CARM, the assumptions and dynamics of the importer-broker relationship change.

-For Release 0, which is ongoing, there is no change to any of the CBSA’s processes—so there’s no change to how you’re working with your broker.
-The CBSA is moving their current accounting system to the new cloud-based platform and launching the CARM Client Portal (CCP) basic functions.
+For Release 0 and Release 1, there is no change to any of the CBSA’s processes—so there’s no change to how you’re working with your broker.
+In these first phases the CBSA is moving their current accounting system to the new cloud-based platform and launching the CARM Client Portal (CCP) basic functions.

 Register and revise your process

 Release 1 was launched on May 25, 2021.
 In this phase, CBSA's introduction of the new CCP platform marks the need for importer preparation internally and with your broker.

 - Register on the new CARM Client Portal (CCP)

 - Get familiar with the payment and bonding system

 - Revise your payable processes to meet the new requirements